 They might be a type of fungus, but don't let that scare you away.
 Edible mushrooms are an excellent addition to your dinner plate: They're tasty, nutritious and versatile.
-Because mushrooms impart a fifth taste sense called umami, which is savory, hearty and "meat-like," mushrooms are an economical and nutritious way to enhance your meal.
+Plus, because mushrooms impart a fifth taste sense called umami, which is savory, hearty and "meat-like," mushrooms are an economical and nutritious way to enhance your meal.

 There are around 2,000 varieties of edible mushrooms, although only a few are commercially available.
 They come in many shapes, sizes and textures.
 Some of the most common edible mushrooms include: